Okinawan Karate and Kobudo –

 Old time Okinawa had good connections, cultural exchange and trade with several other Asian cultures like China and later in also with Japan.
 In 1879 the kingdom changed and became a Japanese prefecture.
 Given the location of Okinawa it became a melting pot for various Asian cultural traditions.
 In China the so called external martial art styles Kung Fu or Wushu but also internal and very soft styles like Tai Chi or Wu Dang Kempo were created.
 Some Chinese families moved to Okinawa to settle down.
 Stories about the settling down of the “36 Chinese families” or shipwrecking Chinese people in the 15th century are being told.
 Beginning in the 14th century, Sapposhi (Chinese envoys) were regularly invited to Okinawa by the kings.
 The Chinese brought their cultural and martial arts knowledge to Okinawa.
 36 chinese families settled down in Kume(mura) area and brought martial arts with them.
 A monument built to honor these families is still present in that area close to a chinese garden.
 It can be assumed that some Chinese named kata like Wanshu or Kushanku trace back to these persons.

 The trading ships/ envoys between RyuKyu Kingdom (Okinawa) and China were called sappushi and needed martially skilled people on board for security reasons.
 Pirates called “Waka” were a always present threat.
 Okinawa sent own people to China to study culture and martial arts techniques.
 Kara-Te developed in the three Okinawan close by located regions of Shuri, Naha and Tomari.

-Our martial arts style is based on the development by masters living in Shuri and Tomari and is called Shorin-Ryu.
+Our martial art is based on the development by masters living in Shuri and Tomari and is called Shorin-Ryu.
 The other style of Kara-Te which developed from a probably more intense chinese influence is called Shorei-Ryu, created by masters living in Naha.
 Shorin-Ryu (also called Shuri-Te and Tomari-Te) and Shorei-Ryu (also called Naha-Te) can be seen as the two main lines of the weaponless martial arts of Okinawa.
 Shorin-Ryu put into consideration that the opponent can be armed with bladed weapons and uses swift body dynamics and hiding or covering of vital points.